pineappletapped/VideoPlatform/README.md

 php -S localhost:8080 -t wwwroot
 ```

 Make sure the `wwwroot/uploads` directory exists and is writable (e.g. `chmod 777 wwwroot/uploads`).
-Then open `http://localhost:8080/index.html`.
+After starting the server open `http://localhost:8080/app/index.html` to access the dashboard.
+The root `index.html` now shows a marketing page.

 ## Login & Events

-The landing page is an event dashboard.
+The dashboard lives under `app/index.html`.
 Sign up or log in and create events.
 Each
 event row offers links to the main control panel, a simplified **Graphics** panel,
 the listener and the overlay page.
 Login sessions last for eight hours and are
 required for all control panels, but the overlay page itself stays public so it